wp-plugins/ik-facebook/readme.txt

 * Minor Update: adds support for new feature - limit number of posts displayed via the shortcode.

 = 2.2 =
-* New Feature: Ability To Embed Facebook Photo Galleries into your Website!
+* New Feature: Ability to Embed Facebook Photo Galleries into your Website!
-* Fix: when no fullsized photo is parsed from the feed, fallback to using the thumbnail photo.
+* Fix: when no full-sized photo is parsed from the feed, fallback to using the thumbnail photo.
 * Minor Fix: CSS adjustments.

 = 2.1.2 =